easypanel-io/website/docs/04-templates/codex-docs/index.md

 ## Description

 CodeX Docs is a free docs application.
-It's based on Editor.js ecosystem which gives all modern opportunities for working with content.
+It&#39;s based on Editor.js ecosystem which gives all modern opportunities for working with content.

 ## Instructions